PaulKinlan/paul.kinlan.me/content/2022-11-21-detecting-if-a-url-protocol-can-be-handled.md

 ---
-date: 2022-11-21T20:24:15Z
+date: 2022-11-21 20:24:15+00:00
-slug: "detecting-if-a-URL-scheme-can-be-handled"
+slug: detecting-if-a-URL-scheme-can-be-handled
+summary: Custom URL schemes can enhance web app functionality by handling specific URLs, but detecting scheme support is tricky.
+Several methods exist, including click handlers, navigation handlers (Blink), and server-side redirects with meta refresh.
+While the server-side approach offers the most robust solution, it introduces complexity.
+A key challenge is the limited user understanding of custom schemes, leading to a preference for standard HTTPS URLs.
+This post explores a common pattern for custom scheme usage, involving detecting navigation failures and presenting alternative UI.
+The pattern addresses the issue of handling custom schemes like `web+follow` for Mastodon, aiming to improve user experience.
+While custom schemes are valuable developer tools, user preference for HTTPS URLs persists.
+Despite this, custom schemes empower developers to guide users to preferred apps or sites while gracefully handling cases where no suitable option exists.
+This approach also opens possibilities for other applications, like rebuilding web intents.
 tags:
 - URL Schemes
 - Web Development
 - JavaScript
 - User Interface
 - Protocol Handling
 - Navigation
 - Click Handling
 - Meta Refresh
 - Server-Side Redirect
 - User Experience
-summary: "Custom URL schemes allow web apps to become default handlers for specific URLs.
-One challenge is detecting if a custom scheme is supported by the user's system.
-Several approaches are explored, including individual click handlers, global click handlers, navigation handlers (Blink-only), and a server-side redirect using meta refresh.
-While custom schemes are useful for developers, they might not be ideal for everyday users who prefer standard HTTPS URLs."
+- Custom Schemes
+- Web Apps
+- HTTPS
+- Mastodon
+- ActivityPub

 ---
 [registerProtocolHandler](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/registerProtocolHandler) is an under used API.
 I love this API, it allows a web app to become the default system handler for [safe](https://html.spec.whatwg.org/multipage/system-state.html#safelisted-scheme) URLs such as 'mailto', 'irc', 'tel', 'sms' as well as custom `web+*` types.